anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 The Take a Test app lets you securely administer online tests on your classroom's Windows 10 devices.
 Students use the credentials you provide for them to sign in to the test profile.
 Then they click the assessment URL to launch the test.

 This article describes how to:
-* Create a Take a Test profile, which contains the secure assessment URL.
+* Create a Take a Test profile.
 * Assign the profile to students in your school.

 > [!NOTE]
 > Create an exclusive user for Take a Test purposes.
 Assign your Take a Test profile to this user so that you don't impact student or teacher devices.
 Learn how to assign a user in the Windows 10 for Education, [Set up Take a Test on multiple PCs](https://technet.microsoft.com/edu/windows/take-a-test-multiple-pcs) article.

 ## Take a Test features
-When a student launches a test, their desktop disables and the Take a Test app opens in a new window.
-Take a Test clears the system's clipboard so that students cannot copy and paste content.
+When a student launches a test, their desktop locks.
+The Take a Test app opens in a new window.
+Take a Test clears the system's clipboard so that students can't copy and paste content.

 While a test is active, test takers cannot: